 "Finding God in the Darkness: Spiritual Formation through Depression and the Dark Night of the Soul"

 Ruth Haley Barton, Transforming Center Founder and Board Chair, discusses ways that spiritual formation practices, informed by insights from the Wade Center authors, help address the challenges of depression among Christians.
 Inaugural lecture for the The Stephen & Marjorie Mead Endowment for Spiritual Formation.

-Among the leading Christian poets of our time, Malcolm Guite presents “Reflection on the Psalms,” the inaugural lecture for the Wade Center’s Bakke Endowment for Intellectual and Imaginative Engagement in partnership with Wheaton College’s Aesthetics’ Lecture.
+Among the leading Christian poets of our time, Malcolm Guite presents the inaugural lecture for the Wade Center’s Bakke Endowment for Intellectual and Imaginative Engagement in partnership with Wheaton College’s Aesthetics Lecture.

 Mark A. Noll

 2022 Hansen Lectures by Mark Noll on "C.S.
 Lewis and America"